OSGeo/gdal/gdal/doc/source/development/rfc/rfc46_gdal_ogr_unification.rst

    view.
 Note that it is not true at the C++ level !

 -  OGRDataSource::SyncToDisk() has been removed.
-The equivalent functionnality should be implemented in existing FlushCache().
+The equivalent functionality should be implemented in existing FlushCache().
    GDALDataset::FlushCache() nows does the job of the previous generic implementation of OGRDataSource::SyncToDisk(), i.e. iterate over all layers and call SyncToDisk() on them.